 Microsoft Excel is one of the most useful software you can get.
 Using Excel’s features and tools, it is possible to do an infinite number of things with a dataset.
 We need to use Excel charts to show the workflow graphs for many companies regularly.
 Workflow diagrams are one of the best ways to show how business systems work.
 In this article, we’ll look at two easy ways to show how workflow charts work in Excel.
-Therefore, review these two suitable ways to create Workflow Chart in Excel.
+Therefore, review these two suitable ways to create a Workflow Chart in Excel.

-2 Suitable Ways to Create Workflow Chart in Excel
+Workflow Chart in Excel: 2 Suitable Ways to Create

 To illustrate this point, let’s examine a representative dataset.
 Name and Designation are columns in the following dataset.
-Using the dataset’s information, we will design a workflow diagram.
+Using the dataset’s information, we will create a workflow diagram.
 This article’s first method explains how to represent workflow diagrams using the SmartArt feature.
 In comparison, another generates a workflow-illustrating graph in Excel using Visual Basic for Applications (VBA).
 In addition, I’ve been using Microsoft Excel 365 to compose this post.
 You are free to select the version that best meets your needs.
 Whichever option you choose is acceptable to us.

 1. Utilize SmartArt Graphic to Generate Workflow Chart in Excel